-Requirement as per CDM project Standard for Programme of Activities V3.0 Solar Lamps Efficient cookstoves It utilizes both a different measure and a different technology from those of the former project There are 4 registered CDM projects (Reference number - 2699, 7281, 2279 and 9488), however, geographical boundary and/or the technology (specifically the solar lamp models) used in these projects are different from the solar lamp models in the proposed VPA 7 .
+Requirement as per CDM project Standard for Programme of Activities V3.0 Solar Lamps Efficient cookstoves It utilizes both a different measure and a different technologyfrom those of the former project There are 4 registered CDM projects (Reference number - 2699, 7281, 2279 and 9488), however, geographical boundary and/or the technology (specifically the solar lamp models) used in these projects are different from the solar lamp models in the proposed VPA 10 .
 Also, the solar models mentioned in the registered CDM project have been discontinued by the manufacturer and also have different technical specifications than the models included in the proposed VPA.
 There are multiple Projects and Programme of Activities for improved cookstoves in India under GS, VCS and CDM as shown in table 1.2.
-There are 3 GS projects GS10821, GS10466, GS5312 and 1 VCS project ID2533 where the same technology type (stove model) is being distributed.
-However, either the geographical boundary or the start date is not same as CME.
-The last sale of ICS added to the VPAs by the CME is 23/03/2020 and the start date of all the VPAs mentioned earlier have start date after 15/05/2020.
-For all other projects, the geographical boundary and/or technology type used by these registered PAs and PoAs is different from the technology (Grameen Greenway manufactured
+However, the geographical boundary and/or technology type used by these registered PAs and PoAs is different from the technology (Grameen Greenway manufactured cookstoves - Jumbo Stove) used in the proposed VPA.
+It does not share or utilize any of the assets of the formerproject The registered existing project activity solely utilizes the network of distributors and retailers to disseminate the products.
+However, the VPA relies extensively on The registered existing project activity solely utilizes the network of distributors and retailers to disseminate the products.
+However, this VPA relies extensively on microfinance channel to disseminate the microfinance channel to disseminate the products. products.
+It utilizes a different resource type compared to the former project While the resource type is solar energy for both, the existing registered CDM project as well as this VPA, however, the resource (solar energy) is available in abundance and hence is not shared.
+While the resource type is woody biomass for both, the existing registered CDM project as well as the VPA, however, the resource is available in abundance and henceis not shared.

-$^{^{7}}$ Associated evidence (product technical specifications) is submitted to the validating VVB to substantiate that the models are different.
+$^{^{10}}$ Associated evidence (product technical specifications) is submitted to the validating VVB to substantiate that the models are different.